When Revival Broke Out in Our Church

 Over a period of just a few months, several hundred persons received Jesus Christ as their Savior, and by the end of the year the church had more than doubled, and continued to grow in attendance.
 Every aspect of the church began to flourish, including the finances, which enabled us to add staff and make other advances.

 This mighty spiritual wind continued on with similar fervor for about a year or so, and the subsequent breezes continued filling our sails for a few more years thereafter until the church returned to a more typical profile.
-I eventually moved on to another pastorate where I again sought to apply these powerful learned-lessons of prayer, repentance and revival.
+Eventually, I came to feel that the Lord was moving us on to another pastorate, where I again sought to apply these powerful lessons of prayer, repentance and revival.

 I regret that I don’t know more about the extraordinary mysteries of God.
 It seems that the more I learn, I only realize how little I really know.
-I’m grateful, however, for this extraordinary experience and learned at least six important lessons about revival that have remained with me during our continued years of ministry:
+I’m grateful, however, for this extraordinary experience, and learned at least six important lessons about revival that have remained with me during my continued years of ministry:

 1. Prayer and Repentance is the Key that will bring Revival... and needs to start from the top.
 The biggest thing I learned from all this is that honesty, transparency and humility by spiritual leaders is essential... along with a forthrightness to speak the truth in love.
 An arrogant "can-do-no-wrong" attitude held by a pastor, only distances the flock from his leadership and tends to reproduce those same attitudes within the fellowship.
 Sometimes leaders falsely think that it's a sign of "weakness" to humble themselves, to apologize for mistakes, confess shortcomings or admit that they could be wrong about anything.
 However it takes far more courage and maturity to be humble and contrite than to pretend that we’re somehow incapable of making mistakes.

 At least in my case, especially due to the past history of this particular church, the congregation needed to see an example of humility, contrition and repentance from their pastor.
-Nope, I had not robbed a bank or run off with the church organist, or anything major... but I needed to repent simply for my "lack of love and harshness," that had wounded precious hearts.
-And when I did so, it somehow was enough tom inspire them to open their hearts and deal honestly with their own issues.
+My need to be contrite was not over any kind of moral failure or sins of that sort... but I needed to repent for being so harsh in my forthrightness at times, which was perceived as a lack of love that wounded precious hearts.
+And when I did so, it not only brought God's peace to my heart... but also inspired others to open their hearts and deal honestly with their own issues.
 This certainly didn’t hurt my ability to lead, but dramatically elevated their confidence and respect toward me as their pastor.
 I also learned first-hand that Biblical leadership is something that occurs from the “front”... to lead the way, to set an example, to show a pattern.

 “Busyness” or “ambition” are not necessarily bad things, but if “we” allow such preoccupations to come between us and God, they become sinful hindrances to our relationship with Him that we need to repent from.
 Satan uses ploys like this to steal spiritual victory from our lives as well as from the church.
 However, if God’s people will humble themselves and turn away from such diversions, God will begin to resuscitate, revive and refresh spiritual life again.
 Please note, repentance to God and toward each other is a good thing when needed, however “public” repentance or confessions may not always be appropriate.
 It’s just the spontaneous way it occurred in our congregation for that particular time, and seemed to be the catalyst that God used to release the flow of repentance to the larger body.